Credit broking

 - refund any additional costs incurred by the customer if they weren’t aware of the credit broking fee being taken from their bank

-- pay compensation for any trouble and upset caused
+- pay compensation for any distress or inconvenience caused

 Case studies